bump-sh/docs/docs/help/specifications-support/openapi-support/name-and-sort-resources.md

 And what about webhooks?

 It's quite well explained how webhooks name are generated from `summary`, `description`  in [Webhooks documentation's page](/specifications-support/openapi-support/webhooks.md).
-But by choosing option `Group by tag`, `webhooks` are displayed, grouped and ordered with same rules as for `endpoints.`
+But by choosing option `Group by tag`, `webhooks` are displayed, grouped and ordered with same rules as for `endpoints`.

 :::caution
 Be careful about webhooks without tags when option `Group by tag` is selected, as they would be ignored!